Planes, Trains, and Automobiles: Hacks For Traveling With Kids - Safari Ltd®

 Snacks

 Pretty much the number one favorite travel activity is getting to choose and eat snacks.
 We have always done a special snack shopping run before trips.
 Whatever your family’s eating style may be, I’ve found that letting kids make some choices about their trip snacks goes a long way to increasing excitement and engagement.
+Make it extra special by storing the snacks in a fun Bento Box or other themed container.

 Most important tip of all…Have fun and enjoy your time together.
 No matter what travel may throw at you, try to enjoy the ride.
 It will be a roller coaster at times, but the memories will last forever.